 Raytown C2 Schools understands the importance of breakfast and provides breakfast to all students.
 Students are encouraged to complete the free and reduced lunch form.
 Please encourage your son or daughter to eat the healthy breakfast and lunch offered through food services program.
 As a level of support of this program, Raytown High School does not support bringing in outside food.
 Students may be denied outside food during the school day.
 For additional information specific to eligibility guidelines for free and reduced lunch programs, please contact Director of Food Services (816)268-7000.
 To ensure that parents/guardians have ample opportunity to resolve situations involving unpaid meal charges, the district will provide timely notification to parents/guardians when account balances run low (when applicable).
-Policies EFB, ADF
+Policies EF-AP1, EFB, ADF

 The district will provide information about the state children's health insurance program, MO HealthNet for Kids (MHK), to parents/guardians enrolling students in the district.
 If a parent/guardian indicates on an application for free and reduced-price meals that a child does not have health insurance, the district will notify the parent/guardian that the MHK program is available, if household income is within eligibility standards. (§ 208.658, RSMo.)
-Policy KB-AP1 A school accountability report card for each school building in the district and the district as a whole will be produced in accordance with law and made available to the public.
-The district will provide information included in the report card to parents/guardians, community members, the print and broadcast news media, and legislators by December 1 annually or as soon thereafter as the information is available to the district.
-The district will distribute the information in substantive official communications such as student report cards.
-The district will make reasonable efforts to supply copies of the reports or other information regarding the reports to businesses such as real estate and employment firms, so that parents/guardians and businesses from outside the district that may be contemplating relocation have access to this information. (§ 160.522, RSMo.)
 Policy KB-AP1

-Epinephrine and asthma-related rescue medications will only be administered in accordance with written protocols provided by an authorized prescriber.
-In accordance with law, qualified employees will be held harmless and immune from civil liability for administering epinephrine and asthma-related rescue medications in good faith and according to standard medical practice.
-Any student in an emergency, a notice stating this and informing parents to notify the district in writing if they do not want these medicines administered in an emergency.
+Epinephrine, Naloxone and asthma-related rescue medications will only be administered in accordance with written protocols provided by an authorized prescriber.
+In accordance with law, qualified employees will be held harmless and immune from civil liability for administering epinephrine, Naloxone and asthma-related rescue medications in good faith and according to standard medical practice.
+A prescription or written permission from a parent/guardian is not necessary to administer these medications in emergency situations.
 Policy JHCD

-Privacy & Student Safety
+Student Safety & Privacy